Bader Pretorius

-Bader-Werner Pretorius (born 16 May 1997) is a German South African-born rugby union player for in the RFU Championship.
+Bader-Werner Pretorius (born 16 May 1997) is a German, South African-born rugby union player who currently plays for São Miguel RC in the Campeonato Nacional de Rugby league.
 His regular position is fly-half.

 Pretorius was born in Johannesburg.
+He went to Michaelhouse boarding school in South Africa where he played for the schools first team for 2 years and captained the 2015 side that went on to finish the season unbeaten.
 He represented and the at school level and played for the South Africa Schools 'A' team in the Under-18 International Series in 2015.
+Bader has also represented Germany at Senior level.